-The Common Oak Moth is typically 0.7 inches to 0.9 inches (18mm to 23mm) in size.
-We have associated the following descriptors / identifiers to this insect: small black dots, ridge, tan lines, veins, flying, bean, dash, brown, tan, triangular, deltoid.
+The Common Oak Moth is typically 0.7 inches to 0.9 inches (18mm to 23mm) in size and has the following descriptors / identifiers: small black dots, ridge, tan lines, veins, flying, bean, dash, brown, tan, triangular, deltoid.

 Territorial Area Map (Visual Reference Guide)

 The map below showcases (in blue) the states and territories of North America where the Common Oak Moth may be found (but is not limited to).
 This sort of data can be useful in seeing concentrations of a particular species over the continent as well as revealing possible migratory patterns over a species' given lifespan.
 Some species are naturally confined by environment, weather, mating habits, food resources and the like while others see widespread expansion across most, or all, of North America.